Future (song): Background and composition

-Reception
+Critical reception

 "Future" received positive to mixed reviews from music critics.
-Asian News International noted that Madonna and Quavo's voices "blend together perfectly", while also commented that "with its catchy lyrics and upbeat tune, ["Future"] is sure to make way into playlists".
+Asian News International noted that Madonna and Quavo's voices "blend together perfectly", while also commented that "with its catchy lyrics and upbeat tune, ['Future'] is sure to make way into playlists".
 The Irish Times' Louise Bruton called "Future" a "sun-kissed call for progress".
 Trey Alston from MTV was positive, calling it a "surprising, ecstatic new record", and praised the "surprisingly funky" collaboration between Madonna and Quavo.
-Nick Smith from MusicOMH complimented the song as being "dark and trippy", also pointing out "Diplo's fingerprints all over it".
+Nick Smith from musicOMH complimented the song as being "dark and trippy", also pointing out "Diplo's fingerprints all over it".
 Paul Nolan from Hot Press was also positive, deeming it an album standout.
 Ben Beaumont-Thomas from The Guardian commented that the track was "her go at pop's next big trend, roots reggae", calling it "catchy and full-bodied".
 However, he criticized Diplo for "shamelessly ripping off" the brass from Outkast's "SpottieOttieDopaliscious" (1998).
 Another positive review came from Gay Times's Daniel Megarry, who said he had "grown to love it", and commented that its "reggae-tinged beats and optimistic lyrics" would help sell the track.

 Michael Arceneaux of NBC News considered Quavo's appearance as "surprising".
 Alfred Soto from City Pages wrote that the track "unfurls as listeners might expect", and selected it as one of the "OK to pretty good songs" on Madame X. Mike Wass from Idolator felt it was a deviation from Madonna's usual dance pop.
 Nonetheless, he praised its "important message".
-In a further review, Wass called it a "dancehall-lite collaboration [...] no less subtle in its messaging or execution", but criticized the singer's heavy use of autotune.
+In a further review, Wass called it a "dancehall-lite collaboration [...] no less subtle in its messaging or execution", but criticized the singer's heavy use of Auto-Tune.
 Variety's Jeremy Helligar criticized its lyrics for being "cliché" and said that they "go low when [Madonna] should be aiming higher".
-Kitty Empire of The Observer criticized the lack of chemistry between Madonna and Quavo, an opinion that was shared by New York's Craig Jenkins and the New York Posts Chuck Arnold.
+Kitty Empire of The Observer criticized the lack of chemistry between Madonna and Quavo, an opinion that was shared by New York's Craig Jenkins.
 On a more negative review, Rich Juzwiak from Pitchfork said that "[Madonna] warbles through Auto-Tune and adopts a contemporary hip-hop posture that ends up just sounding like a flat sort of honking out of her nose.
-It’s not so much that she’s riffing on hip-hop that’s the problem [...] it’s that she’s being smarmy as she does it".
+It's not so much that she's riffing on hip-hop that's the problem [...] it's that she's being smarmy as she does it".
 Nicholas Hautman from Us Weekly, dismissed "Future" as "forgettable" and one of Madame X's "filler" tracks.
 On a similar note, Jonny Coleman from The Hollywood Reporter also deemed it forgettable and said it sounded like a "Rihanna leftover".